Housing Benefit and Council Tax Reduction fraud

 Types of benefit fraud

-This is where a landlord continues to receive benefit paid directly to him / her for a period after which he / she is aware the claimant vacated the premises.
+A landlord continues to receive benefit paid directly to them for a period after which they are aware the claimant vacated the premises.
 Where the landlord has access to more than one property, there is the potential to move tenants around without informing us.

 There are many ways other ways in which landlords and managing agents can defraud the benefit system, particularly in areas where there is a large proportion of multiple occupation houses and there are many seasonal workers looking for short-term lets.